 • Emotional support.

-• Make your own choices when you are able.
+• Make your own choices when you are able to do so.

 • Give your child the care he or she needs.